“While in the lion’s den, be patient and productive so that you can learn the lessons and tools God can teach you in your time of waiting.”~TB

 “Divide your time up into Three different categories of Sleep, Work, and Play so that your faith flows between all aspects of your life completely.” ~ Jon Barnes

 Eight hours of each category per day are ideal, yet 75% for each category is a good realistic goal.
 Sleep that makes you happy when you wake up helps to heal and repair damaged tissue, cells, and organs so that you can operate well into the day.
 Work that makes you happy and smile will allow you to enjoy life a long time.
 Making time to play, laugh, and smile while you help people will help build up your immune system and fight off illness.

-You body chemicals will regulate all of you major organs properly when you maintain a balance schedule and proper percentages of activities to minimize fatigue and permanent damage.
+Your body chemicals will regulate all of your major organs properly when you maintain a balanced schedule and proper percentages of activities to minimize fatigue and permanent damage.
 Exercising and choosing the proper, jobs, functions and activities are not always easy or available.
 Your job is to make efficient choices to minimize risk and maximize ROI, return of your investment of time, education, resources, and proper lifestyle with your family, friends, and employment.